cubee-cb/ncr-pakify/.wiki/Entities.md

 ### `boss 1` and `boss 2` - Tiga, The Last Tiger Ninja

 Gained magic from the Kitsune-Tiger alliance.
-Spawn-relative movement.
+Spawn-relative movement. `boss 2` is effectively a `super` variant for `boss 1`; Tiga was implemented before Variants existed.

 Summons spirits, uses sword dash, and casts death spells.

+It is not currently possible to program Tiga's behaviour through level data, and as such his patterns may not play well with custom arenas, especially if their size differs from the default ones.

 ### `boss kitsu` - Kitsu, The Elder Kitsune

 Uses magic fireballs and fire walls, as well as magic barriers.
 Level-relative movement.
+Variant `super` uses different attack patterns.

 Controls Cassette Blocks (Red and Green)

-`super` variant uses a different, more difficult attack pattern.
+Kitsu's behaviours and arenas were built to complement each other.
+It is not currently possible to program her behaviour through level data, and as such her patterns may not play well with custom arenas which aren't designed to match her default behaviours.

 ### `boss dago` - Dago, The Trial Dragon
 Unimplemented